 And, as luck would have it, this was March 1, the first day of Portland’s Dining Month (3 courses for $29)!
 The dining menu at Cocotte is really very nice and set up with two choices for each course – so everyone doesn’t have to get the same thing.
 Regardless, jwa picked from the dining month menu, while I kind of did my own thing.
 We were both really pleased with our picks.

 And if you haven’t tried the amazing Poulet En Cocotte there, you really should.
 It’s even one of the choices on the special Dining Month Menu (listed below).

 Chicken liver mousse with pickled onion, date jam and whole-grain mustard.

 Pickled seasonal fruits and vegetables, pickled egg and whole-grain mustard.

 Radicchio Treviso with Caeser dressing, pickled shiitake mushrooms, white bean and truffled croutons.

-Salt cod brandade gratiné with Aleppo, olives, olive . . . → Read More: Cocotte: Portland Dining Month & the PFA/Food Blogger Dinner
+Salt cod brandade gratiné with Aleppo, . . . → Read More: Cocotte: Portland Dining Month & the PFA/Food Blogger Dinner